The Art and Science of Mindful Eating

-Chelsia Hudson, a Chicago based psychotherapist and counselor suggests expressing sincere gratitude for the food you are going to eat.
+Chelsia Hudson, a Chicago based psychotherapist, and counselor suggests expressing sincere gratitude for the food you are going to eat.
 “Think about where the food came from and express gratitude for those labored to produce the food”; says Hudson.
-Actually the practice of saying gratitude and prayers to Almighty has been followed since very ancient times but it is lost in the fast paced hectic modern life.
+Actually, the practice of saying gratitude and prayers to Almighty has been followed since very ancient times but it is lost in the fast-paced hectic modern life.

 - Eat with your loved ones

-The famous Italian actor and fashion model Monica Anna Maria Bellucci says; ‘When I eat with friends it is a moment of real pleasure, when I really enjoy my life’.
+The famous Italian actor and fashion model Monica Anna Maria Bellucci says; ‘When I eat with friends it is a moment of real pleasure when I really enjoy my life’.

-Scientific studies by American Journal of Clinical Nutrition showed that dining with your loved ones will reduce your stress level and enhance your happiness.
+Scientific studies by the American Journal of Clinical Nutrition showed that dining with your loved ones will reduce your stress level and enhance your happiness.

 - Delight all your senses

-Smell, taste, touch, sound and sight are god given gifts which help heal our bodies and minds.
+Smell, taste, touch, sound, and sight are god given gifts which help heal our bodies and minds.
 How we use our senses determines the degree of our happiness and wellbeing.
 Mindful eating delights your five senses.
 Take time for enjoying the vivid colours, and aromas of the food in front of you.
 Try to savor all the flavors and textures of the food.
 Slowly chew the food enjoying the music and the rhythm of chewing.
 Mindful eating will become a holistic, ecstatic experience of the present moment.

 - Cooking as a therapy

-The famous Irish novelist and non fiction writer Marian Kayas has confessed in her famous book, ‘ Saved by Cake’, how she cured her deep depression with cooking.
+The famous Irish novelist and non-fiction writer Marian Kayas has confessed in her famous book, ‘ Saved by Cake’, how she cured her deep depression with cooking.
 American psychologists are now recommending cooking classes for the treatment of mental illness.
 According to John Charles Waite, the famous English musician, cooking is a meditation that heals.
 You can easily beat your blues by cooking food and eating it mindfully with your loved ones.

 Eating is not to be made a boring routine.
 It is really an art and science which enhances your health and enriches your life.
 Practice mindful eating and love and enjoy your food.
 The famous English play Wright and critic George Bernard Shaw once commented; ‘There is no sincere love than the love of food’.
 Le Roy Neiman, the famous American artist once said; ‘Eating is one of the greatest beauties in life, one of my favorite recreations’.
 When you eat mindfully, with total attention using all your senses you can enjoy it like music or meditation and it will become a holistic, and ecstatic spiritual experience.